RyHensel/dead-reckoning/README.md

 ### The integrity meter

 The bar is highest child id divided by node count.
-Near full is normal — a clean index typically shows the highest child one below the node count, e.g.
+Near full is normal and a clean index typically shows the highest child one below the node count, e.g.
 `child 906 / 907 nodes`.
 A short bar on a project with more than 999 nodes is the signature of comma-split ids.